code-matt/mbta_health/README.md

 Boilerplate with Angular2(cli,RC5) frontend with a Rails5(5.0.0) Backend in api_only mode.
 Rails serves the index.html and Angular's router takes over after that.
-Tested and works with Heroku deployment.

 ## Installation
 Change the project name.
 I suggest doing find and replace 'Raingular2'

-This project is setup for Postgres using the 'pg' gem.
+This project is setup for Postgres

 ```
 cd <root dir>